 Introduction

-Purpose

-Gas Industry Co’s purpose in publishing this document is to provide an overview of the various requirements pertaining to gas quality and how those requirements are fulfilled by parties in the gas supply chain.
-This document aims to give gas industry stakeholders an understanding of:
+Gas quality has three main aspects: gas specification, odorisation and pressure.
+Gas quality is controlled by parties in the physical supply chain, mainly gas producers and transporters.
+However, gas wholesalers and retailers also have legal responsibility for the quality of gas they sell, even though they have no direct control of facilities in the physical supply chain.

+Objective of this report

+This document gives an overview of the legal framework and technical standards that govern gas quality and describes the actions each party takes to manage its legal or contractual obligations.
+In particular, it describes:

 the legislation relevant to gas quality;

-how gas quality is managed in its journey from production station to consumer; and
+how gas quality is managed as gas moves from production station to consumer; and

 the availability of information about gas quality.

-The document originated from the work of gas retailers wishing to ensure that they comply with the Gas (Safety and Measurement) Regulations 2010 (SM Regulations).
-However, it became clear that it had broader relevance and would require input from all participants in the gas supply chain to show the complete picture of how gas quality is managed.
-Gas Industry Co agreed to coordinate that input, and will now maintain the document and periodically re-issue it in accordance with the governance arrangements set out in Appendix B.
+The document originated from the work of gas retailers wishing to ensure that they comply with the Gas (Safety and Measurement) Regulations 2010 (SM Regulations), but it is now managed by Gas Industry Co who will periodically re-issue the document in accordance with the governance arrangements set out in Appendix B.

 Principles of good industry practice